TeravoxelTwoPhotonTomography/acq-dashboard-worker-api/README.md

 * `PIPELINE_WORKER_NAME`

 ### Local Process Manager
-For workers that will process locally (vs. cluster submissions) PM2 is used by default, however it is not installed as a local node module by default.
-If installed as part of your global node install, you can access any of the global modules through na export such as
+For workers that will process locally (vs. cluster submissions) PM2 can be used as a process manager.
+However this is optional and it is not installed as a local node module by default.
+Instead, install as part of your global node install, and enable access (to any) of the global modules through an export such as

-`NODE_PATH=~/.nvm/versions/node/v7.10.0/lib/node_modules`
+`NODE_PATH=~/.nvm/versions/node/v8.16.0/lib/node_modules`

-in the example when using NVM and node 7.10.0.
+in the example when using NVM and node 8.16.0.